Basharul2002/AIUB-Offered-Courses/README.md

 This project is licensed under the MIT License.

 Credits
-The Course Suggestion System is developed and maintained by Your Name.
+The Course Suggestion System is developed and maintained by [Basharul Alam](https://github.com/Basharul2002)

 **Improvements:**